rossgong/liri-node-app/README.md

 Node program that takes basic commands and replies with information retrieved from various APIs

-## What this program is uCommands include nder the covers?
+## What this program is under the covers?

-It's a simple command line program that takes in arguements to provide some basic data retrieved from online services.
-You can run the commands
-`concert-this`, `spotify-this-song`, `movie-this`, and `do-what-it-says`.
-To use this app you need to provide your own `.env` files with various API keys to get this program to work.
-Here is the layout of your `.env` program.
+It's a simple command line program that takes in arguments to provide some basic data retrieved from online APIs.
+You can run the commands `concert-this`, `spotify-this-song`, `movie-this`, and `do-what-it-says`.
+To use this app you need to provide your own `.env` file in the working directory with various API keys to get this program to work.
+Here is the layout of your `.env` file.

 ```
 # Spotify Keys